Frequently Asked Questions

 Coaches are determined after tryouts.
 Soccer Development evaluates the needs of each team.
 A decision is then made as to whether a parent or non-parent paid coach is most appropriate.

 The head coach serves as the general manager of the team.
 Assistant coaches and the team manager support the head coach in the administration and operation throughout the soccer year.

 FSC has defined expectations for coaches and the Soccer Development Committee works with coaches throughout the year.

-In addition, players usually require a ball ($8-$20), a new pair of cleats each year ($20-$100), shin guards every few years ($5-$25), and a duffle bag for their gear ($15-$25).
+In addition, players usually require a ball, cleats, shin guards, and a duffle bag is recommended for their gear.
 Annual dues are set in the fall based on estimated club costs & income spread over the projected number of players.

 Yes, all players are required to wear shin guards during practice and games.
 Although not required by a rule, cleats are highly recommended as the shoe of choice unless the ground is extremely hard.
 In that case, running shoes or turf shoes are often easier on the feet.
 A water bottle is also highly recommended.

-FSC uses a 2 year cycle for uniforms every other year each player is provided a new uniform that consists of two jerseys, shorts, and two pair of socks as their uniform.
-Players joining in year 2 of the cycle, or players wishing to purchase replacement uniforms, have to pay an additional uniform fee.
+FSC uses a 2 year cycle for uniforms and each player is required to purchase a uniform that consists of two jerseys, shorts, and socks.
+Players joining in year 2 of the cycle, or players wishing to purchase replacement uniforms, can do so at an additional cost.